particle-iot/docs/src/content/datasheets/particle-shields.md

 ![Unsealed Temp Sensor](/assets/images/mk-temperature-unsealed.jpg)

-The DS18B20 is an easy to use one wire digital thermometer with upto 12-bit measuring resolution.
+The DS18B20 is an easy to use one wire digital thermometer with up to 12-bit measuring resolution.

 - Supply Voltage: 3.0V to 5.5V DC
 - Current consumption: 4mA max